percona/portal-doc/docs/advisors/checks/postgresql-unused-index-check.md

 ## Description

-This check will scan all databases in the cluster and list relations with indexes that have not been used since the last statistics reset.
+This check scans all databases in the cluster and lists relations with indexes that have not been used since the last statistics reset.

 ## Resolution